fischerbach/COVID-19/README.md

 ## Field description

 - Voivodeship - equivalent of Province/State
-- County/City - only cities with county rights
+- County/City - counties or cities with county rights
 - Last Update: YYYY-MM-DD hh:mm:ss (24 hour format, in UTC)
 - Confirmed: the number of confirmed cases
 - Deaths: the number of deaths